oceanprotocol-archive/predict-eth/developers.md

-## Developing pybundlr
+## Developing predict-eth

-This README is for those further improving the pybundlr library.
+This README is for those further improving the predict-eth library.

 ### Installation from source